Guide To Buying Stairlifts

 A written quotation will be provided for the entire cost of the stairlift, including installation.
 You may be exempt from paying VAT, so ask the representative if you are eligible.

-After-care stairlift services will also be explained to you, such as stairlift warranty and repairs, and information on how to maintain your stairlift will be given.
+After-care services will also be explained to you, such as stairlift warranty and repairs..
 After that, you will be left to make your decision independently.

 Stairlifts from Age UK Mobility

-Our stairlift consultations are free and there is no obligation to buy - you can feel free to make the decision in your own time.
-To get started, simply call us, request a free stairlift DVD information pack, or browse our full stairlift range online.
+Age UK Stairlift consultations are free and there is no obligation to buy - you can feel free to make the decision in your own time.
+To get started, simply call Handicare, request a free stairlift DVD information pack, or browse the full stairlift range online.

 How your purchase assists Age UK